sbt/sbt-pgp/README.md

 You might need to restart the gpg-agent for the setting to take effect.

+#### Automating PIN entry (passphrase Entry)

+sbt-pgp 1.x has provided ways of storing passphrase using `pgpPassphrase` or in the credentials, but we no longer recommend using these methods on your laptop.

+On CI environment like Travis CI, you might want to automate passphrase entry.
+For that purpose sbt-pgp supports `PGP_PASSPHRASE` environment variable following [olafurpg/sbt-ci-release](https://github.com/olafurpg/sbt-ci-release).

 ### Configuration: Signing Key

 By default, all signing operations will use `gpg`'s default key.
 A specific key can be used by setting sbt `Credentials` for the host "gpg".